 We depart around 5.30 for the La Florida park on the edge of Bogota for the Bogota Rail and the Apolinar’s Wren at the edge of the wetland (Both are endemics), also we will look for Silvery-throated Spinetail, Yellow-hooded Blackbird, and small numbers of Spot-flanked Gallinule.
 Then we will head to the Magdalena Valley, stopping for Velvet-fronted Euphonia and Apical Flycatcher on route.

-In Clarita Botero Area, we will look for the elusive and endemics Tolima Dove and Yellow headed Brush-finch another notables include Colombian Chachalaca, Andean Motmot, Blue-winged Mountain-Tanager, Saffron-crowned Tanager, Crimson-rumped Toucanet, Rufous-naped Greenlet and Whiskered Wren.
+In the Combeima Canyon, we will look for the elusive and endemics Tolima Blossomcrown, Tolima Dove and Yellow headed Brush-finch another notables include Colombian Chachalaca, Andean Motmot, Blue-winged Mountain-Tanager, Saffron-crowned Tanager, Crimson-rumped Toucanet, Rufous-naped Greenlet and Whiskered Wren.

 We will bird the excellent Jardin town Area in the Western Andes.
-Our main target will be the endemic and endangered Yellow-eared Parrot, the place is full of several species of Tanagers and Hummingbirds as the the White-capped Tanager, Turquoise Dacnis and the Dusky Starfrontlet
+Our main target will be the endemic and endangered Yellow-eared Parrot.
+Also, the place is full of several species of Tanagers and Hummingbirds.

 Taking a walk along an open quiet road we hope to connect with several sought after birds including the impressive Red ruffed fruitcrow, the endemic Cauca guan, black winged saltator, Hooded antpitta, Stiles tapaculo, Moustached puffbird, black billed mountain toucan, Golden plumed parakeet followed by such delights as the Highland motmot, white napped brush finch and white capped tanager, white winged becard, saffron crowned, fawn breasted, flame rumped tanagers, green fronted lancebill, marble faced and variegated bristle tyrants and Rufous breasted flycatchers.